 - Make a visiting roster for family and friends, especially if your child is in hospital for a longer time.
 This will give you a break, while also ensuring your child has someone with him.

-- Use the hospital’s family support services, like play therapists or the family resource centre.
+- Use the hospital’s family support services, like child life therapists, volunteers or the family resource centre.

 - Get a family member or friend to look after your other children.